-There are several descriptions of how to implement stochasticity, process and estimation uncertainty, and correlated errors (Kell et al., 2005; ICES, 2013; Punt et al., 2016).
+There are several descriptions of how to implement stochasticity, process and estimation uncertainty, and correlated errors (Kell et al., 2005; ICES, 2013; Punt et al., 2015).
 Variability in biological parameters such as growth, maturation, and natural mortality can be included, using either a bootstrap resampling approach or parametric simulation.
-As a minimum, realistic (estimated) uncertainties should be used when predicting recruitment from an S-R relationship, as this is usually the main source of variability.
+As a minimum, realistic (estimated) uncertainties should be used when predicting recruitment from an S-R relationship as this is usually the main source of variability.
 Inclusion of stochastic draws from interannual variability in recruitment is required for precautionary considerations.
-This can be either parametric simulation or a bootstrap resampling of residuals.
-However, it must include a functional form of the S-R relationship, as discussed in the S-R section below.
+This can be either parametric simulation or a bootstrap resampling of residuals but must include a functional form of the S-R relationship, as discussed in the S-R section below.
 In the estimation of the probability of obtaining a stock size below B{lim}, it is necessary to include realistic estimates of the assessment and advice uncertainty (i.e. including the uncertainty in the short-term forecast).
-It is preferable that this uncertainty can be estimated from a comparison of forecast F and resulting F taken from the most recent assessment.
-They may also be estimated within an MSE framework which arguably characterises these uncertainties more accurately (see ICES, 2020a, 2020b).
-Such stochastic issues may be ignored when the MSY reference points are shown to be at levels relative to PA reference points, where the stochastic issues have no bearing on precautionary considerations.
-The msy R package used in WKMSYREF3 and WKMSYREF4 varied in the underlying assumptions, e.g. the different constraints that were applied to S-R model parameters (ICES, 2015, 2016).
+This uncertainty can be estimated from a comparison of forecast F and resulting F taken from the most recent assessment.
+Such stochastic issues may be ignored when the MSY reference points are shown to be at levels relative to PA reference points where the stochastic issues have no bearing on precautionary considerations.
+The software used in WKMSYREF3 varied in the underlying assumptions made, for example the different constraints that were applied to S-R model parameters.
 It is important that such underlying assumptions are clearly specified.